 - Receive data and information in return from HMRC via the API platform.

 Where software is not able to perform all of the above requirements, for example a spreadsheet, it may be used in conjunction with other packages or bridging software to complete the digital journey.
 However, from 1 April 2021, no manual manipulation or copy and pasting may be used.

 A digital link is an electronic or digital transfer or exchange of data between software programs, products and applications.

-Where there is a transfer of VAT data between packages in the completion of the return, this must be done digitally without manual intervention.
+After 1 April 2021, where there is a transfer of VAT data between packages in the completion of the return, this must be done digitally without manual intervention.
 There must be digital links between the programs, apps etc., where there is any transfer, copy and pasting, recapture or modification of the data.
 Each piece of software must be digitally linked to create the digital journey.

 Digital links may include:

 - A digital link may include linked cells on spreadsheets

 - Emailing spreadsheet, CVC or similar data where it is then uploaded into other software for the return preparation

 - Transfers via memory sticks or similar portable device

 - But excludes ‘cut and paste’ manual process to move data